crypto-com/thaler-docs/docs/getting-started/thaler-testnet.md

 chains' setup.
 A special type of hardware is needed and the reference of [SGX-hardware](https://github.com/ayeks/SGX-hardware) could help you identify if your current hardware supports `Intel® SGX` or not.

-If your development machine does not support SGX, we recommend spinning up a cloud instance listed in the [this reference](https://github.com/ayeks/SGX-hardware#cloud-vendors).
+If your development machine does not support SGX, we recommend spinning up a cloud instance listed in [this reference](https://github.com/ayeks/SGX-hardware#cloud-vendors).
 In this guide, we will walk through the process of setting it up on [Azure Confidential Compute VM](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-azure-compute.acc-virtual-machine-v2?tab=overview).

 #### Supported OS